feth/monologue/README.rst

 Main documentation: http://feth.github.com/monologue/

-.. include:: whatsthis.rst
+.. include:: doc/whatsthis.rst

-.. include:: requirements.rst
+.. include:: doc/requirements.rst

-.. include:: about.rst
+.. include:: doc/about.rst

 Don't use yet, unless you know what you're doing, because this is what's left to do: